davidnmora/oops-you-invented-react/blog-post.md

 )
 ```

 👀 Wahoo!
-Just as you'd hoped, your JS is now seriously reminding you of the original HTML it now reproduces.
-The `Container` function wraps its two indented `Text` children, just like `div` did for the `span` elements:
+Just as you'd hoped, your JS is now seriously reminding you of the original HTML.
+The `Container` function wraps its two indented `Text` children, just like `div` did for its `span` children:

 ```html
 <div class="seconds-container">